mtrevisan/Boxon/README.md

 <br />

-(Like [Preon](https://github.com/preon/preon) (currently not maintained anymore), but the code is understandable, shorter, easier to extend, uses the more powerful (and maintained) [SpEL expressions](https://docs.spring.io/spring/docs/4.3.10.RELEASE/spring-framework-reference/html/expressions.html), and the documentation is __really__ free...)
+(Like [Preon](https://github.com/preon/preon) — currently not maintained anymore —, but the code is understandable, shorter, easier to extend, uses the more powerful (and maintained) [SpEL expressions](https://docs.spring.io/spring/docs/4.3.10.RELEASE/spring-framework-reference/html/expressions.html), and the documentation is __really__ free...)

 <br/>